evesdropper/fund-vis/README.md

 ## Features
 - CLI for dev testing.
-- Basic Analytics: Currently shows the current funds and changes as well as reached and new checkpoints.
+- Analytics: Currently shows the following:
+    - Current values in the fund; reached and new checkpoints.
+    - Basic Linear regression and prediction model.
+    - Daily TK increase and percentage change from the day before.
-- Site status page: fetches backups if site is not working.
+- Site status page: fetches backups from local saved file if site is not responding. `cron.sh` creates local backups every 15 minutes; `update.sh` automatically re-deploys to GitHub every hour.

-## Coming Soon
+## In Progress/Coming Soon
-- UI update: Will attempt to add React to make the site neater.
+- UI update: Neaten everything out and choose a nice font.
+Right now, everything looks fine, but with new features come new challenges to make the site more compact.
-- More Analytics: Regressions, Predictions, time to next milestone.
+- Even More Analytics: Better predictions, more regression models, select menu to view each method.
 - Code Cleanup: clearing out unused functions/making the codebase easier to read and understand.

 ## CLI Usage